 A 10-year Treasury note is a type of U.S. Treasury security sold in order to finance federal debt.
 Treasury notes mature in more than one year, but not more than 10 years.
-In this way, notes differ from Treasury bills, which are short-term securities of less than one year.
+In this way, notes differ from Treasury bills, which are short-term securities of one year or less.
 Notes can be purchased in the public securities market, or at federally operated auctions.
 The maturity date, yield and interest-rate coupon amount – along with an investor’s goals and resources – affect the prices at which 10-year notes are sold.

 U.S. securities include Treasury notes, Treasury bills – often called T-bills – T-bonds and Treasury Inflation-Protected Securities (TIPS).
 Notes and T-bonds pay interest to holders every six months, paying the face value of the security upon maturity.
 Unlike notes, bonds mature after a time period of more than 10 years, and normally are sold in large increments – $100,000 or more – and to financial institutions.

 Treasury notes are issued with future maturity dates of two, three, five, seven and 10 years, and are issued in increments of $100.
 Purchase prices and interest rates are determined at auction and the price can be more than, less than or equal to the face value, or par amount, of a note.
-Being a fixed-rate security, a Treasury note’s price depends on its yield-to-maturity ratio and interest rate.
+Being a fixed-rate security, a Treasury note’s price is based on current market interest rates and the fixed interest rate attached to the bond.
+A bond with a price below its par value has a higher yield-to-maturity than its stated interest rate, and a bond with a price above par has a lower yield-to-maturity than its stated interest rate.